amyoung01/aerodynamic_resistance_analysis/README.md

 ### Public availability of datasets
 ---------------------
 1. AmeriFlux - All AmeriFlux data used in this analysis were downloaded from https://ameriflux.lbl.gov/.
-Specific versions of the datasets for each site are listed in Table S1.
+Specific versions of the datasets for each site are listed in Table S1 of Young et al. (2021).

-2. PhenoCam - All PhenoCam data products were downloaded from V2.0 of the public data releases.
-These data are available for download from the ORNL DAAC (https://daac.ornl.gov/)
+2. PhenoCam - All PhenoCam data products were downloaded from V2.0 of the public data releases, available on the ORNL DAAC (https://doi.org/10.3334/ORNLDAAC/1674).

 3. The intermediary datasets generated through the processing and analysis of the downloaded AmeriFlux and PhenoCam products are available upon request from the author.